 The young woman now known as Starr Faithfull continued her erratic behavior.
 Sometimes she seemed normal: happy, outgoing and well-dressed in stylish clothes.
 But at 19 she spent nine days in a Boston mental hospital.
 She was committed to Bellevue in New York after she was found drunk, naked and beaten up in a hotel room.

 On July 1, 1926, Starr Faithfull took a nine-month Mediterranean cruise, the first of seven or eight ocean voyages.
 She then took three long visits to London.
 Where the money came from was a question.
 Her stepfather had no job, and her mother's inheritance was a heavily mortgaged house in Centerville on Cape Cod.

 Starr Faithfull liked to show up at bon voyage parties on Cunard steamships and stay on board when the ship left, trysting with ships’ officers.
 She abused alcohol, barbiturates and inhalants like those Peters had first given her.
 She seemed happy during her trips to London, but on one visit she took an overdose of sleeping drugs and nearly died.

 In 1924, Starr Faithfull told her mother what Peters was doing to her.
 At some point Peters began paying Helen and Stanley Faithfull to keep quiet.

-Peters was no longer mayor by then.
-He sought the Democratic nomination for governor, but didn’t get it.
+Peters, no longer mayor, sought the Democratic nomination for governor, but didn’t get it.
 In 1928 he seconded the nomination of Al Smith for president.

 On June 8, 1931, a beachcomber found the body of Starr Faithfull in a pile of seaweed on a deserted Long Island beach.
-She was wearing an expensive summer dress from Lord & Taylor with nothing underneath, her nails were painted bright red and her body was badly bruised.
-Her liver was full of barbiturates.
+She wore an expensive summer dress from Lord & Taylor with nothing underneath.
+Her nails were bright red, her body bruised and her liver full of barbiturates.